Skip to content

 Cultural attractions are a big pull here, too.
 For great dining, head to Langley in the south, and Coupeville and Oak Harbor to the north; don’t miss the local mussels and Kumamoto oysters.
 Meanwhile art buffs can tour murals, galleries, studios, and two sculpture parks.
 With its mellow, artsy vibe, Whidbey Island makes for a dreamy getaway that’s still close to Washington’s biggest city.

-When is the best time to stay in a vacation rental in Whidbey Island?
+The best time to stay in a vacation rental in Whidbey Island

 Damp air rolls off the Pacific Ocean, creating lush coastal rainforests in this part of Washington.
 But clouds then swerve around part of Puget Sound — a phenomenon locals call “the banana belt” for its drier, sunnier conditions.
 The top half of Whidbey Island benefits from this phenomenon, and the island has a temperate climate overall.
 Temperatures rarely range outside the high 30s to high 60 degrees Fahrenheit.
 Expect largely dry and comfy summers, and cooler, mistier winters.